 The default Camera app got a few more tricks up its sleeves when iOS 11 was released, and the best addition by far was the inclusion of a built-in QR code reader since that meant no more third-party apps just for QR code scanning.
-However, Apple's built-in QR code scanner has a vulnerability that could let hackers direct you to a compromised website without you even noticing it.
+However, Apple's built-in QR code scanner did have a vulnerability at one point that would let hackers direct you to a compromised website without you even noticing it.

-The vulnerability in question, discovered by security consultant Roman Mueller, happens when the Camera app scans a QR code with a website link.
-After scanning, it does not properly parse the URL within, which could result in the notification that pops up showing one domain name, while tapping through will take you to a completely different one.
+While old by now, the vulnerability in question, discovered by security consultant Roman Mueller, happened when the Camera app scanned a QR code with a website link.
+After scanning, it did not correctly parse the URL within, which could result in the notification that popped up showing one domain name, while tapping through would take you to a completely different one.

 - Don't Miss: Everything You Need to Disable on Your iPhone